julia-martin/similart/similart/README.txt

 INSTALLATION

+Similart is built for Python 3.9.0, compatibility with other versions is not guaranteed.

 Similart is packaged according to PEP-518 guidelines and is available to be installed via pip from GitHub:

 pip install git+https://github.com/samuelhallam/similart.git

-To initialize run 'similart run' after install, this will ingest data and train the model if needed.
+To initialize run 'similart run' after install from your terminal/command prompt of choice, this will ingest data and train the model if needed.
+Ingestion will take roughly one hour, training will take approximiately five minutes.

-To re-ingest and re-train the model you can also run 'similart ingest' which will replace the model and data files regardless of whether they are present.
+To re-ingest and re-train the model you can also run 'similart refresh' which will replace the model and data files regardless of whether they had been previously created.

 EXECUTION